 1. investment for capital gain (the usual buy low – sell high type of investment)

 2. investment for passive income.

 Investors looking to generate regular passive income buy assets that provide them with cash on a regular basis (monthly, quarterly, or yearly).
 Having acquired enough of these assets they may live on passive income without worrying about making money.
 The idea here is simple.
 Let’s say you would like to have 100,000 USD a year as you figured this is just enough to live the life you want.
-If you can find a group of assets that generate a regular fixed income of 5% per year this would mean that with $2,000,000 investment you reached your goal:
+If you can find a group of assets that generate a regular fixed income of 5% per year this would mean that with $2,000,000 investment you reached your goal for passive income:

 $2,000,000 * 5% = $100,000 a year.